dhellmann/pymotw/PyMOTW/sys/imports.rst

 Imported Modules
 ================

 ``sys.modules`` is a dictionary mapping the names of imported modules to the module object holding the code.

 .. include:: sys_modules.py
     :literal:
     :start-after: #end_pymotw_header

+The contents of ``sys.modules`` change as new modules are imported.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_modules.py'))